thigley/THOS/README.md

 - Has an interrupt handler
 - Has a file System
 - Navigates that filesystem
-- Read and Writes filed
+- Read and Writes files
 - Run applications

 Languages: x86 Assembly (nasm), C (gcc)